pattonsgirl/passwords/README.md

 Some optional commands that I like to add (after `-a 0`)

-* `-o` specifies an output file for us to search later
+* `-o` specifies an output file for us to search later.
+By default you can search `~/.hashcat/hashcat.potfile`
 * `--remove` removes hash entries from the shadow file after they are found

 ***A NOT SO OPTIONAL OPTION***

 * you will probably need to use `hashcat --force` then the rest of the above options

+## Debugging tips:

+* Intel CPU's might need the following program installed if hashcat does not run: `sudo apt install intel-opencl-icd`